Business Valuation Calculator

 • Owner Independence: If the business cannot run without the founder, it's virtually unsellable.
 You must build a management team so the business operates without you.

-• Customer Concentration: If single customer accounts for 30% of your revenue, buyers will heavily discount your valuation due to the high risk.
+• Customer Concentration: If a single customer accounts for 30%+ of your revenue, buyers will heavily discount your valuation due to the high risk of losing that client.

 Frequently Asked Questions